learn-co-curriculum/rails-form_for-on-edit-readme/README.md

-# form_for on Edit
+# `form_for` on Edit

 If you know how to utilize the `form_tag` method for creating forms in Rails you may wonder why you need to learn a new form building process.
 Let's imagine that you've been tasked with creating the world's first pet hamster social network, and one of the requirements is that the hamster profile page needs to have about 100 different form fields that can be edited.
 If you are using the `form_for` method, your application will be technically resubmitting all 100 fields each time you edit the data.
 Your form view templates will also have 100 calls to the `@hamster` instance variable and each of the hamster attributes.
 Thankfully `form_for` is here and will help clean up the form view template and provide some additional benefits that we'll explore in this lesson.

 ## Recap of `form_tag`

-To review, the `form_tag` helper method allows us to automatically generate HTML form code and integrate data to both autofill the values as well as have the form submit data that the controller can use to either create or update a record in the database.
+To review, the `form_tag` helper method allows us to automatically generate HTML form code and integrate data to both auto fill the values as well as have the form submit data that the controller can use to either create or update a record in the database.
 It allows for you to pass in: the route for where the parameters for the form will be sent, the HTTP method that the form will utilize, and the attributes for each field.

 ## Issues with using `form_tag`